 - In the year 2017, the median annual wage for dental hygienists was $74,070.

-There are a number of professional dental staffing openings in many parts of the country that can provide a way for people to improve their futures with a career that provides a great salary, excellent working conditions, and helpful benefits.
+Interested in learning more dental hygienist career information?
+There are a number of professional dental health career openings in many parts of the country that can provide a way for people to improve their futures with a career that provides a great salary, excellent working conditions, and helpful benefits.